 And now, well, for quite some years already, I hear how diverse it all is and mostly how brilliant.
 'The Beatles' offers, once again, a band at the top of its abilities and it would get one album better as well.
 'Abbey Road' is the pinnacle as far as I'm concerned, but 'The Beatles' is almost as fantastic (barring 'Revolution #9' of course, but I can even live with that in 2018).

-It is 2018 and even more than before I realise that The Beatles truly are my band, although the mostly is due to the three albums (sort of) mentioned here.
+It is 2018 and even more than before, I realise that The Beatles truly are my band, although that mostly is due to the three albums (sort of) mentioned here.
 Together with the "red" and the "blue" double albums they are the pinnacle of pop music.
 Something which is clear in so much music being made today.
 Beatlesque is a word that points to the influence of the band on all that came after, something I discern almost on a daily basis.
 Right up to this day and most likely far beyond.

 You can listen to our Spotify Playlist to find out what we are writing about: